 222

 Self-discipline.
-The Blessed Opposite. https://huntforhim.com/self-discipline-the-blessed-opposite/?utm_source=rss&utm_medium=rss&utm_campaign=self-discipline-the-blessed-opposite Thu, 16 May 2019 00:35:42 +0000 http://huntforhim.com/?p=131
+The Blessed Opposite. http://huntforhim.com/self-discipline-the-blessed-opposite/?utm_source=rss&utm_medium=rss&utm_campaign=self-discipline-the-blessed-opposite Thu, 16 May 2019 00:35:42 +0000 http://huntforhim.com/?p=131

 Shooting a bow is hard.
 Hunting with a bow is harder.
 Because it is hard and requires a lot of work, bow hunting takes an incredible amount of self-discipline to be successful.
 Consistent success must be earned.
 To be a consistently successful bow hunter quality archery form must be developed and maintained on a regular basis.
 Knowledge of the game animal’s senses, behavior, anatomy, and habitat must be thorough.
 Stealth of movement, scent, and sound must be without mistake.
 Equipment must be scrutinized to be sure it is appropriate, dependable, organized, and in good repair.
 Access to productive properties away from excessive hunting pressure must be secured (private land and limited entry public land) or discovered (over-the-counter public land).
 Weather conditions, time of year, and their effect on hunting conditions and game movement must be evaluated and considered.
 Even after all of these factors have been addressed and accounted for, the unpredictability of wild animals can cause failure to strike even the most disciplined bow hunter.
 There’s nothing about it that’s easy, and that’s why we love it.